< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-This is a brief chronology of the milestones of Washington state history.
+This is a brief chronology of the milestones of Washington history.
 Part 1 begins at prehistorical times and goes to 1850.
 Search the HistoryLink.org database for more detail on selected events.

 - Most of present-day Washington lies under the Pacific Ocean until a giant island now called the Okanogan Terrane collides with North America about 100 million years ago.
 This was long before our species, Homo sapiens, evolved on Earth.